klefstad-teaching/ICS-46-HW0/README.md

     ├── main.cpp
 ```

-1. Create a `src` folder in your root directory
+1. Create a `src` folder in your root directory (if not already created)
 2. Move your `main.cpp` file into the newly created `src` folder
 3. Click the third button underneath the menu button on the top left named Source Control